The Culturium

 Jnani: Annamalaiyar Temple, Tiruvannamalai, India.

-Photograph: © 2017, Cinefx Productions
+Image: © 2017, Cinefx Productions

-Jnani contains rare digitally-remastered, black-and-white footage of Sri Ramana and contemporaneous ashram life, including devotees and visitors to the holy hill, as well as a multifarious array of animals and birds.
+JNANI contains rare, digitally remastered, black-and-white footage of Sri Ramana and contemporaneous ashram life, including devotees and visitors to the holy hill, as well as a multifarious array of animals and birds.

 Upahar, ‘Bright Like a Million Suns' - The Culturium